-- If only one spouse participates in the business, all of the income from that business is the self-employment earnings of the spouse who carried on the business. - If both spouses participate, the income and deductions are allocated to the spouses based on their distributive shares - If either or both spouses are partners in a partnership, see Pub.
+- If only one spouse participates in the business, all of the income from that business is the self-employment earnings of the spouse who carried on the business. - If both spouses participate, the income and deductions are allocated to the spouses based on their distributive shares.

+- If either or both spouses are partners in a partnership, see Pub.
 541. - If both spouses elected to treat the business as a qualifying joint venture, see Qualified Joint Venture, earlier.

-The only states with community property laws are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
+States with community property laws include Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
+See Pub.
+555 for more information about community property laws.